Why do we need new handouts for side effects?

 How should I use the handouts?

-NEW!
-The handout for each medication is now available as a separate PDF so that you can easily click on that particular medication and use that handout.
+The handout for each medication is available as a separate PDF so that you can easily click on that particular medication and use that handout.
 You can print the handout, send it through your medical record, etc. If you send it through your medical record, there will be documentation that you sent it.

 Many clinicians have told me that they found these simple handouts very helpful.
 When a patient says that he has blurred vision or headache or whatever, I routinely look up whether that medication has been reported to cause that adverse effect and how commonly.